 A. Sending the Manuscript/Materials

-All aforementioned manuscript materials are to be submitted using the online Rapid Review Web-Based Review System at www.rapidreview.com.
-Authors should scroll down to HMP Communications and click on Author.
-Authors should follow the online instructions found at this website for uploading the manuscript and all related material.
-Please do not include author name in uploaded PDFs.
-Do include line numbers in the uploaded manuscript.
+All manuscript materials are to be submitted using the online Editorial Manager system at: www.edmgr.com/OWM/default.aspx.
+Authors should select the Author option and follow the online instructions found at this website for uploading the manuscript and all related material.

 Persons without access to the Internet should contact the Editor directly (see contact information to follow) for instructions on hard-copy submission.
-Basically, all aforementioned materials would need to be copied to a CD-ROM and mailed to:
+All aforementioned materials would need to be copied to a CD-ROM and mailed to:

 Barbara C. Zeiger, Editor